-Shenton students catch the same bus as Perth Modern students with a bus change halfway through their journey.
+Shenton students catch the same bus as Perth Modern students with a bus change half way through their journey.
 The second bus delivers students directly to Shenton College.
-On returning the journey is reversed.

 All other schools:

 The college will facilitate transport to bus or train links that will have the most direct route to school.